Hospitality Training News and Guides

 Lodging Your Approved Manager Application

-Before taking on an Approved Manager role, you must lodge an application with the Department of Local Government, Sport and Cultural Industries (DLGSC).
+Before taking on an Approved Manager role, you must lodge an application with the DLGSC.
 You'll need:

 • A copy of your nationally recognised Approved Manager (52863WA) training certificate